s0uthwood/netpuzz/README.md

 ```

 ## Found vulnerabilities

+The following table list all the vulnerabilities we found in this work.
+We also recorded a demo video for each vulnerability.
+Since some of the vulnerabilities are not yet fixed, we masked the parts of the video that contains PoCs.

 | ID | Network Printer | Description | CVE/CNVD | Impact |
 | :-- | :------------- | :---------- | :------- | :----- |